-This module introduces students to the key stakeholders in environmental management, and how to find out what their remits are at local, national and international scale.
-This will be done through site visits and invited speakers identified by the students.
-The students will then use the knowledge in role-play to develop an understanding of multi-stakeholder decision taking process.
+This module introduces students to the key stakeholders in environmental management.
+Students will research and report on stakeholder remits at local, national and international scale.
+This will be done through site visits and invited speakers identified by the students (these may be organised remotely, by webinar, video etc. if in-person visits are not possible).
+The students will then use the knowledge to develop an in-depth understanding of multi-stakeholder decision-taking process.

 This module aims to teach the student how to identify key stakeholders, what their role is in environmental science, their main remit and working methods and to understand how multi-stakeholder decision-making processes are used to establish environmental goals.

 By the end of this module the student should be able to:

 1. Demonstrate a critical understanding of the varied landscape of stakeholders in environmental science in the UK ranging from policy, regulation, SME's, local authorities and research.